aikar/db/README.md

-# ADB - Aikar Database
+# IDB - Intuitive Database Wrapper

-This is my JDBC Database Wrapper, to provide simpler access to querying the database, with automatic connection closing.
+This is my JDBC Database Wrapper, with the intent on providing a clean intuitive API, for access to a JDBC database,

+IDB handles connections, query, execution, result fetching and data return for all the common access operations without the boilerplate of making all of the JDBC API's yourself.

+Most Database operations can be completed in a single API call.

 Built currently on top of Hikari Connection Pool.
 ## Usage
+### Version:
+1.0.0-SNAPSHOT

 ### Project Setup

-TBD
+Add `co.aikar:idb-core` to project.
+Bukkit Minecraft Plugins can also add `co.aikar:idb-bukkit` and use `BukkitDB`

 ### Dependencies